Mac Gargan: Thunderbolts

 Gargan later becomes a member of a sub-group of the Thunderbolts, which has been drafted by the Avengers to hunt down the members of the fugitive Secret Avengers and is currently run by the Commission for Superhuman Activities.
 It is then revealed that he has been outfitted with electrical implants by the government to keep the Venom symbiote in check.
 As a Thunderbolt, he is seen as a hero by the general public and has his own action figures.
 Gargan displays his new raw power as Venom in a battle with Jack Flag, after pummeling Flag for a bit, the hero manages to stab Gargan, who is protected by the symbiote.
 Gargan becomes enraged and ferociously man-handles Flag, and is about to eat him when his electrical implants kick in and temporarily subdue him, allowing Flag to live.
 Gargan expresses fear of the control the symbiote possesses over him, yet he has become addicted to the raw unearthly power it brings to him and cannot even begin to imagine life without it, similar to a drug addict.
 An attack from Steel Spider and Sepulchre makes him lose control again, briefly becoming a huge monster once more, while Moonstone is incapacitated and thus cannot coordinate control of his electrical implants.
 Afterwards he returns to a normal form with no ill effects.
 He also bites off and devours Steel Spider's arm during a fight.

 Gargan is later ordered by Osborn to hunt down Namor.
 After shooting him with a Thunderbolts-supplied weapon, Gargan disables Namor by ripping off his feet-wings.
 The Sub-Mariner manages to render Gargan unconscious and then rips out the symbiote's tongue, although the symbiote easily makes a new one.
 Gargan begins to hallucinate that the symbiote is speaking to him, telling him to "feed (it)".
 He later attacks and devours a guard and declares that "the only way out of Thunderbolts Mountain is when I decide to let you die".
-It is later revealed that the psychic criminal Bluestreak is controlling Gargan's actions, although it is uncertain whether the symbiote was actually speaking to him or not.
+It is later revealed that Bluestreak is controlling Gargan's actions, although it is uncertain whether the symbiote was actually speaking to him or not.
 Venom goes up against the Swordsman, who stabs Gargan through the chest, using his powers to force the symbiote away from his sword.
 Gargan is wounded, but lives.
 After healing, he retains his monstrous form, rarely returning to his usual size.